ryansukale/git-resources/README.md

 git-resources
 ====

-A collection of resources for learning git and working with git.
+A collection of resources for learning and working with git.
 Feel free to add more.

 Cheat Sheets
 ----